feons/axway-open-docs/content/en/docs/apim_administration/apimgr_admin/api_mgmt_config.md

 5. Click to **Add** two new properties to the **Servlet Properties** list :

    * **Name**: `UnauthenticatedRateLimitFilter.rateLimitSize`. **Value**: Enter the number of requests a user can make in a period of time.
 Defaults to 200.
-   * **Name**: `UnauthenticatedRateLimitFilter.rateLimitOffset`. **Value**: Enter the amount of time, in milliseconds, that the request rate limiter should allow between the user’s most recent request and the configured number of requests.
+   * **Name**: `UnauthenticatedRateLimitFilter.rateLimitOffset`. **Value**: Enter the amount of time, in milliseconds, that the request rate limiter will allow between requests for a single IP address once the number of requests (set in UnauthenticatedRateLimitFilter.rateLimitSize) has been reached".
 Defaults to 60000 milliseconds (1 minute).
 6. Click **OK**.

 {{< alert title="Note" color="primary" >}}Currently this feature is only applicable to the /forgotpassword endpoint.{{< /alert >}}